 Treaty annuity payments

-Every year, the Government of Canada makes treaty annuity payments to persons who are registered under the Indian Act and are registered to a First Nation that signed a specific historic treaty with the Crown.
+Every year, the Government of Canada makes treaty annuity payments to persons who are registered under the Indian Act and are affiliated with a First Nation that has signed a specific historic treaty with the Crown.

 On this page